laminas/laminas-session/docs/book/v3/save-handler.md

 # Session Save Handlers

-laminas-session comes with a set of save handler classes.
+laminas-session comes with an implementation of a save handler class.
 Save handlers themselves are decoupled from PHP's save handler functions and are only implemented as a PHP save handler when utilized in conjunction with `Laminas\Session\SessionManager`.

 ## Cache